 I first delved into the world of web design when I was around 20.
-I downloaded and printed the entire HTML 4 specs which was the equivalent of both printing and reading the bible!
+I downloaded and printed the entire HTML 4 specs which were the equivalent of both printing and reading the bible!
 The printer never worked the same again after that!
 Fast forward a few years with the addition of children I decided to give it another bash.
-At first I designed static websites locally on my computer ranging from a comedy store, as I like a laugh, to a designer sunglasses website, which was heavily influenced by selling cheap sunglasses on Ebay.
+At first, I designed static websites locally on my computer ranging from a comedy store, as I like a laugh, to a designer sunglasses website, which was heavily influenced by selling cheap sunglasses on eBay.
 I designed these websites with a demo version of Dreamweaver as I quite liked the idea of WYSIWYG.
-These ideas were never completed nor made public thankfully although thanks to Microsoft my dreamweaver demo never expired as I was forever restoring XP with the common Blue Screen Of Death error.
+These ideas were never completed nor made public thankfully although thanks to Microsoft my Dreamweaver demo never expired as I was forever restoring XP with the common Blue Screen Of Death error.

 The Big Switch

 In 2007 I switched to Linux as I was fed up restoring XP and Windows Vista on my 9-month-old laptop was, to put it in a nicer term, a little sluggish.
 As Dreamweaver wasn’t supported on Linux I used it as a precursor to learn and code websites, using Netbeans or Aptana, the latter I still use to this day.
 Shortly after this switch my friend, Louise, who runs a small business designing and making jewellery mentioned that her website was performing poorly and she wasn’t getting any orders.
 I had a peep at it and it was designed with HTML frames and boasted flash navigation, enough said!